Beyond spin-1/2: Multipolar spin-orbit coupling in noncentrosymmetric crystals with time-reversal symmetry: Introduction

 Particularly appealing platforms in this context are non-centrosymmetric compounds such as $\text{PtBi}_{2}$ and $\text{BiTeI}$, both realizing bulk $C_{3v}$ point group symmetry \citep{Ishizaka2011,PtBi2_2019,PtBi2_2021,PtBi2_2023,PtBi2_2024,Multipolar_signature,Texture_2024_8,SOC_2025c,Changdar2025}.
 The former (latter) exhibits Weyl semimetal and unconventional superconductivity phases \citep{Kuibarov2024,Changdar2025,Xiaochun2025,Maeland_2025, SOC_2025b, Maeland2025Dec} (giant bulk Rashba-type SOC \citep{Ishizaka2011}).
 For $\text{PtBi}_{2}$, density-functional theory reveals strongly spin-orbit-coupled \textit{p}- and \textit{d}-orbital-derived multiplets in the vicinity of the Fermi energy, which are naturally organized into $j=3/2$ and $j=5/2$ manifolds \citep{Texture_2024_8}.
 In $\text{BiTeI}$, by contrast, the low-energy bands are dominated by Bi and Te/I $p$ states that form the canonical $j=1/2$ and $j=3/2$ multiplets of a giant Rashba semiconductor.
 Taken together, these materials are candidates for realizing multipolar and complex three-dimensional TAM textures.

-Our analysis identifies the distinct roles of $m_{j}$-dependent energy shifts and multipolar Rashba terms in shaping the Edelstein response and suggests that $C_{3v}$ materials with strong SOC, such as $\text{PtBi}_{2}$, are promising platforms for engineering large and tunable Edelstein effects, complementing existing proposals based on interfaces, Weyl semimetals, and two-dimensional materials \citep{Edel_2018,Edel_2019,Edel_2020_2,Texture_2020_4,Texture_2024_4,Edel_2025_1}.
+Our analysis identifies the distinct roles of $m_{j}$-dependent energy shifts and multipolar Rashba terms in shaping the Edelstein response and suggests that $C_{3v}$ materials with strong SOC, such as $\text{PtBi}_{2}$, are promising platforms for engineering large and tunable Edelstein effects, complementing existing proposals based on interfaces, Weyl semimetals, and two-dimensional materials \citep{Edel_2018,Edel_2019,Edel_2020_2,Texture_2020_4,Texture_2024_4,Edel_2025_1,Edel_Ptbi}.

 The remainder of this paper is organized as follows.
 In Sec.~$\text{\ref{sec:Model-Hamiltonian}}$, we develop the symmetry-constrained $\mathbf{k}\cdot\mathbf{p}$ Hamiltonian for time-reversal-symmetric, non-centrosymmetric $C_{3v}$ systems, working in the $j\in\{1/2,3/2,5/2\}$ basis.
 Symmetry properties of our model are discussed in Sec.~$\text{\ref{sec:Symmetry-properties}}$.
 In addition, in Sec.~$\text{\ref{sec:Band-Basis-representation}}$, we propose a comprehensive analysis of the spin-split spectrum in $j>1/2$ basis.
 In Sec.~$\text{\ref{sec:Winding-of-total}}$, we analyze the resulting Fermi-surface TAM textures and vorticity phase diagrams, highlighting the emergence of higher-winding TAM textures and their manifestations in warped constant-energy contours.
 In Sec.~$\text{\ref{sec:Current-induced-spin-polarizatio}}$, we compute the Edelstein tensor within a semiclassical Boltzmann approach and show how multipolar SOC enhances and reshapes the current-induced TAM polarization as the chemical potential is tuned.
 Finally, in Sec.~$\text{\ref{sec:Conclusion}}$, we summarize our main results and discuss experimental implications for related $C_{3v}$ materials.
 The decomposition of $j$ into the appropriate irreps is given in Appendix~\ref{Appnd3}.
 Further details on the transformation of the high-$j$ basis and momentum under the point group are provided in Appendix~\ref{Appnd1}.
 The complete SOC model is presented in Appendix~\ref{Appnd2}.
+A summary of effective model Hamiltonians for $j=1/2$ and $j\in\{ 3/2,5/2\}$ are given in Appendix~\ref{All_Hamils}.
+In Appendix~\ref{FPCs}, we explain how one can compute TAM texture from first-principle calculations.